 I've tried all kinds of lettuce wraps over the years and this quickly became our favorite for a couple of reasons:

-- they use precooked chicken, either leftover or from a rotisserie chicken, so they're done fast
+- We use precooked chicken, either leftover or from a rotisserie chicken, so they're done fast.

 The key ingredients that give the dish it's essence are chicken, of course, lime, garlic, onion, and carrot.
 Though I suppose carrot is not so key, since I just said that you could use what you have and replace it with other vegetables.

 So: any shredded or diced vegetable is a "key" ingredient.
 You get to choose what kind!
 I love these just as much with diced sweet red peppers, for example.

 Wondering what kind of lettuce is "best" for wraps?

 The lettuce pictured here are leaves of "Tom Thumb," a small butterhead lettuce I grow in our garden, but romaine and crisphead lettuces like iceberg or summertime work just as well.